 The tide is in—the sun beams its warmth upon me, despite the eerie silence in the air.
 The sun is glistening on the bay: this is what one might call a ’kodak-moment.’

 I am at the blue-chip dock, standing on the boardwalk at PokéHill, wearing my black spandex shorts, purple t-shirt, and backless sandals with black ankle socks.
 My arms and legs are dark from tan, my makeup completed like a fairy princess-always, purple sparkles streaming from my eyes and all.

 It is imperative to keep my makeup on point while it is mandatory to wear a mouth and nose covering in public buildings.
 My matching purple bandana tied around my neck; easily accessible should I decide to stop at McAndy’s on my way home.

 With a high of 92 today, my clothes are damp from sweat.
 Excessively hot for this area, but I love it: This is more like the summers I grew up with in College Place, Washington.
 I could use a slight cool down, though.

 It is extraordinarily calm out here, too calm.
 The seagulls are not even swarming around me to remind me that I am on their dock.

 There is no wind.
 My silver hair lays perfectly straight to the middle of my back.
 It feels like time has stopped for a moment.

-A red, four door Camry is the closest vehicle.
-A family, most likely tourists, having what I presume to be dinner, as it is 1700 hours, at the only picnic table at PokéHill.
-Looks like KFC.
+A red, four-door Camry is the closest vehicle.
+At the only picnic table at PokéHill sits a family, most likely tourists, having what I presume to be dinner, as it is 1700 hours—looks like KFC.

-An elderly couple is holding hands as they slowly make there way toward the boat ramp.
+An elderly couple is holding hands as they slowly make their way toward the boat ramp.